Scale free chaos in the confined Vicsek flocking model: Dynamic and static connected correlation functions

 In these equations, $\delta(r-r_{ij})=1$ if $r<r_{ij}<r+dr$ and zero otherwise, and $dr$ is the space binning factor.
 The usual dynamic correlation function and susceptibility in statistical mechanics are

+respectively, where $\langle\ldots\rangle$ are averages over the appropriate ensemble average and we have set $t_0=0$.
+In Appendix \ref{ap:d}, we show two solvable examples indicating the relation between correlation time and susceptibility for different dynamics, which may or may not lead to thermal equilibrium.

-respectively, where $\langle\ldots\rangle$ are averages over the appropriate ensemble average.
-In Eq.~\eqref{eqa8}, we have have replaced arithmetic means instead of the ensemble averages and added a time average.
-Dropping the condition $j\neq i$ adds one term proportional to $\delta(r)$ to numerator and denominator of Eq.~\eqref{eqa8}, which is the choice made in Refs.~\onlinecite{cav17,cav18}.
+In Eq.~\eqref{eqc1}, we have replaced arithmetic means instead of the ensemble averages and added a time average.
+Dropping the condition $j\neq i$ adds one term proportional to $\delta(r)$ to numerator and denominator of Eq.~\eqref{eqc1}, which is the choice made in Refs.~\onlinecite{cav17,cav18}.

-The function $C(r,t)$ sums all the products $\delta\mathbf{v}_i(t_0)\cdot\delta\mathbf{v}_j(t_0+t)$ for those pairs $i$ and$ $j with a distance $r_{ij}(t_0,t)$ between $r$ and $r+dr,$ and then divides by the number of such pairs (denominator).
+The function $C(r,t)$ sums all the products $\delta\mathbf{v}_i(t_0)\cdot\delta\mathbf{v}_j(t_0+t)$ for those pairs $i$ and $j$ with a distance $r_{ij}(t_0,t)$ between $r$ and $r+dr,$ and then divides by the number of such pairs (denominator).
 It depends only on the distance $r$ at time $t$ because inter-particle interactions are local and distance dependent.
-The static connected correlation function (SCCF) is the equal time connected correlation function given by Eq.~\eqref{eqa8}.
-As discussed in Refs.~\onlinecite{cav18,cav17}, these definitions are inspired in statistical mechanics taking into account $\sum_j\delta \mathbf{\hat{v}}_j=0$ because ensemble averages have been replaced by averages over the particles.
+The static connected correlation function (SCCF) is the equal time connected correlation function given by Eq.~\eqref{eqc1}.
+As discussed in Ref.~\onlinecite{cav18}, these definitions are inspired in statistical mechanics taking into account $\sum_j\delta \mathbf{\hat{v}}_j=0$ because ensemble averages have been replaced by averages over the particles.

-For a SCCF that decays exponentially, the correlation length $\xi$ is such that $C(\xi)=1/e$.
-In the present work, there is finite size scaling\cite{att14plos,att14,cav17} and $C(r)$ or $C(r,t)$ do not decay exponentially with $r$ and can take on negative values.
-Then the correlation length $\xi$ is the first zero of $C(r)$, corresponding to the first maximum of the cumulative correlation function:\cite{att14plos,att14}
+{\em Susceptibility.} For a SCCF that decays exponentially, the correlation length $\xi$ is such that $C(\xi)=1/e$.
+In the present work, there is finite size scaling \cite{att14plos,att14,cav17} and $C(r)$ or $C(r,t)$ do not decay exponentially with $r$ and can take on negative values.
+Then the correlation length $\xi$ is the first zero of $C(r)$, corresponding to the first maximum of the cumulative correlation function \cite{att14plos,att14}: